Alabama vs. Ole Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Alabama and its opponents have not yet scored more than 79 points in a game this year.
+- Alabama and its opponents have not yet combined for more than 79.5 points -- this matchup's over/under -- in a game this season.

-- This contest's total is 40.8 points more than the 38.2 these two squads combine to surrender per game this season.
+- The 38.2 combined points per game that these two squads have allowed this season are 41.3 fewer than the 79.5 total in this contest.

-- Crimson Tide games have an average total of 60.3 points this season, 18.7 fewer than Saturday's over/under.
+- The average total in Crimson Tide games this season is 60.3, 19.2 points fewer than Saturday's total of 79.5 .

-- In 2021, games involving the Rebels have averaged a total of 73.3 points, 5.7 fewer than this game's set over/under.
+- The 73.3 PPG average total in Rebels games this season is 6.2 points fewer than this game's over/under.

 Alabama Stats and Trends

-- So far this season Alabama has two wins against the spread.
+- Alabama has two wins against the spread in four games this season.

-- The Crimson Tide have covered the spread twice this season when favored by 14.5 points or more (in three chances).
+- The Crimson Tide have been favored by 14.5 points or more three times this season and have covered the spread in two of them.

-- Alabama's games this year have gone over the total in two out of four opportunities (50%).
+- Alabama's games this year have hit the over on two of four set point totals (50%).

-- When Alabama records more than 20.7 points, it is 2-2 against the spread and 4-0 overall.
+- Alabama is 2-2 against the spread and 4-0 overall in games when it records more than 20.7 points.

-- Alabama is 2-1 against the spread and 3-0 overall when the team totals more than 344.7 yards.
+- In games that Alabama totals more than 344.7 yards, the team is 2-1 against the spread and 3-0 overall.

 - The Crimson Tide have turned the ball over two times this season, three fewer than the Rebels have forced (5).